 * (Note that all exams in both classes, except

-the final, are given at night.)
+the final, are given in the late afternoon or at night.)
 Students from either class may attend either set of

 lectures; students can switch back and forth as their schedules change (or they